GitLab Merge Blocked: Source Branch Behind Target

 Summary

-1. After every merge to main, run:
+1. After every merge to main:

 git checkout develop